BerniceK-byte/swahili-news-nlp/README.md

 To achieve this, we will preprocess the text data to remove noise, tokenize, and normalize the text, followed by building a classification model.
 To ensure a clear, reproducible, and scalable approach, we will implement the preprocessing steps within an Scikit-learn Pipeline.

+### Exploratory Data Analysis

+From the above wordcloud, we can observe that the frequent words in this category include: kulipa, kodi, benki, kampuni etc.
 ## Modeling

 - We have trained several machine learning models: **Naive Bayes, Logistic Regression, Linear SVC, and Random Forest**.